tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - `@@` is used for declaring global accumulator variables.
 It is always used stand-alone.
 E.g @@cnt +=1

 - `@` is used for declaring local accumulator variables.
 It must be used with a vertex alias specified in the FROM clause in a query block.
-E.g. v.@cnt += 1 where v is a vertex variable specified in a FROM clause of a SELECT-FROM-WHERE query block.
+E.g. v.@cnt += 1 where v is a vertex alias specified in a FROM clause of a SELECT-FROM-WHERE query block.

 ```sql
 USE GRAPH financialGraph